noisesocket/spec/noise_socket.md

 **8.1.
 Payload field types**
 ---
- Each Noise Socket implementation must support the following two message sub-types:
+ Each Noise Socket implementation must support the following three message sub-types:

  `0: Padding`

  `1: Primary data channel`

+ `2: Max packet size negotiation`

 Message types 0 to 1023 are reserved for use in this and future versions of the NoiseSocket specification.
 Message types 1024 to 65535 are application-defined.